Rosemary's Baby (miniseries): Reception

 On review aggregator Rotten Tomatoes, the show held a 31% approval rating with an average score of 4.8/10, based on 35 reviews.
 The consensus read: "Although the Parisian setting and special effects are impressive, this Rosemary's Baby remake resorts to sensationalism and gore."
 At Metacritic, the show had a score of 51 out of 100, based on 27 reviews, which indicates a "mixed or average" response.

 Alessandra Stanley of The New York Times, who called the miniseries a "surprisingly clever remake", felt that the choice of Paris as the setting was not only "one of the best things" about the remake, but it works well with the theme of conflict with neighbors.
-Furthermore, she noted that it was reasonable that Rosemary (Zoe Saldaña) would be naive and dependent because of her unfamiliarity with Paris as a newcomer.
-Stanley wrote that the host couple, French sophisticates Margaux (Carole Bouquet) and Roman Castevet (Jason Isaacs), were completely different from the one in Roman Polanski's original.
+Furthermore, she noted that it was reasonable that Rosemary would be naive and dependent because of her unfamiliarity with Paris as a newcomer.
+Stanley wrote that the host couple, French sophisticates Margaux and Roman Castevet, were completely different from the one in Roman Polanski's original.
 Although she said the adaptation took liberties with the source material, James Poniewozik of Time said the adaptation "keeps its essential shape and plot" in comparison to the original film, an opinion shared by Hank Stuever of The Washington Post, who wrote that the new adaptation was "surprisingly and even satisfyingly true to the old movie".
 Poniewozik stated that although director Holland had successfully directed complex and lively episodes of The Wire and Treme, this adaptation was "leaden and slack", which may have been due to an attempt to fill two two-hour time slots.
 Stuever also wrote that it was "way too long", and added that the show lacked suspense.
-Poniewozik characterized Rosemary and Guy (Patrick J. Adams) as "anesthetically generic" without a "complex relationship"; he likened the miniseries to a "lifestyle show" that becomes a "slasher movie".
+Poniewozik characterized Rosemary and Guy as "anesthetically generic" without a "complex relationship"; he likened the miniseries to a "lifestyle show" that becomes a "slasher movie".
 Despite some "redeeming notes", he ultimately called it "too dull".
 Stuever noted that the 2014 adaptation was set in "the hyper-aware boutique pregnancy" era, and pointed out one modernization that eased Rosemary's burden: Google Image searches on Satan.
 David Bianculli of NPR felt the shift to Paris was unnecessary and that the adaptation was "neither refreshing nor original"; he summed it up as "just dreadful".
 He described Saldaña's Rosemary as more appealing, but no smarter, than Mia Farrow's.